 6. Pretty in Ink Neck Tattoo

 Are pensive portraits the modern world’s response to pinups?
 While vavoom lady tats aren’t going anywhere, realistic renderings like this one are a welcome new trend.
 The artist’s clever placement and shaping give the girl the appearance of living inside her wearer’s neck.

 7. Chris Brown’s Feathers from Behind Neck Tattoo

 Questionable reputation aside, Chris Brown is one of the tattoo world’s most recognizable canvases.
 Here we see how two different artists merged their tattoos.
 Feathers from a silhouette on the side meet feathers rising from the back.
 The similar themes and complementary styles help to create a cohesive look.

 Not all Christians are conservative about tattoos.
 Some choose to wear their faith front and center.
-This model promotes the teachings of Christ not only with the words he speaks, but with the messiah’s portrait lovingly rendered on his throat.
+This religious neck tattoo wearer promotes the teachings of Christ not only with the words he speaks, but with the messiah’s portrait lovingly rendered on his throat.

 10. A Man Ray Inspired Neck Tattoo

 Man Ray was one of the most influential mid-century American photographers.
 His iconic portraits played on the shadow in striking and unexpected ways.
 This stunning black tattoo portrait takes Man Ray’s ideas to a new level.
 The lines across the lady’s face bring a new level of dimension to the ink.

 11. Black Panther and Red Rose Neck Tattoo

 The neck is a great place to display a rose tattoo with old-fashioned flair.
 While the colors and shaping of this design are decidedly vintage, the unexpected pairing of a panther with a rose helps to differentiate it from more predictable ink.